Battle of the Ch'ongch'on River: Aftermath

 With the US 2nd Infantry Division, the Turkish Brigade and ROK II Corps out of action, the US Eighth Army was reduced to just two corps, composed of four divisions and two brigades.
-Meanwhile, the over-extended Chinese logistics system had also left the victorious PVA 13th Army half-starved and incapable of any further offensive operations.
+Meanwhile, the over-extended Chinese logistics system had also left the victorious PVA 13th Army Group half-starved and incapable of any further offensive operations.
 But during the chaotic UN retreats, no reconnaissance was conducted to determine the state of the Chinese forces.
 As a result, Walker ordered the Eighth Army to abandon North Korea on December 3, much to the surprise of the PVA commanders.
 The following 120 mi withdrawal to the 38th Parallel is often referred to as "the longest retreat in US military history."
 Aside from extremely low morale after the battle, the entire Eighth Army was also gripped with "bug out fever" during the retreat, and a song called the "Bug-Out Boogie" was composed to commemorate the Eighth Army's defeat.
 Walker died two days before the Christmas of 1950 when a truck driven by a ROK soldier collided with his jeep, and Lieutenant General Matthew B. Ridgway assumed the command of the US Eighth Army.
 At the UN, all hopes for a unified Korea were abandoned, and a ceasefire at the 38th Parallel was proposed to China on December 11, 1950.

 Having decisively won the battle and once again turned the tide of the war in favor of the Communists, the Battle of the Ch'ongch'on River represented the peak of the Chinese military's performance in Korea.
 However, Mao interpreted the UN ceasefire as a weakness that China should further exploit.
 Against advice from Peng and other senior military leaders, Mao ordered the PVA to invade South Korea—a mission that was beyond the Chinese military's abilities while breaking the fragile Chinese supply lines.
 Recognizing the Chinese difficulties, Ridgway then led the Eighth Army to inflict severe losses on the PVA during the Chinese offensives of 1951.